xiaodongliang/acc-issue-api-tutorials/Prerequsite/APSAccount.md

 title: Prerequsite
 nav_order: 2
 description: "prerequsite"
-permalink: /prerequsite
+permalink: /prerequsite/APSAccount
-has_children: true
+parent: prerequsite
 ---

-# Prerequsite
+# APSAccount

 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.